 Audiogram Hearing Loss Test

-A device lets the audiologist test each of your ears and generates a graph showing how well you hear based both on frequencies measured in Hertz (Hz) and loudness measured in decibels (dB).
+With this test, also known as pure-tone audiometry, a device lets the audiologist test each of your ears and generates a graph showing how well you hear based both on frequencies measured in Hertz (Hz) and loudness measured in decibels (dB).

 Tympanometry Hearing Loss Test